How to Save Water in Your Home

 - Set up a rain barrel at the bottom of a downspout to collect rain water.
-This water isn't potable, of course, but it is safe to water shrubs, flowers, trees, and vegetables.
+This water isn't potable, of course, but it is safe to use on shrubs, flowers, trees and vegetables.

 - Lawns are thirsty.
-Reduce the size of your lawn by replacing it with native plants.
-Many replace nutrients in the soil, like nitrogen, that grasses take out.
+Reduce the size of your lawn by replacing it with native plants, which also replace nutrients in the soil, like nitrogen, that grasses take out.
 You'll end up with better soil, a more diverse and disease-resistant yard, and use much less water.